awsdocs/amazon-ses-developer-guide/doc-source/send-email-formatted.md

 For an example of how to compose a formatted message using the AWS SDK for Java or the AWS SDK for \.NET, see [Send an email using the AWS SDK for Java](send-using-sdk-java.md) or [Send an email using the AWS SDK for \.NET](send-using-sdk-net.md), respectively\.

-For tips on how to increase your email sending speed when you make multiple calls to `SendEmail`, see [Increasing Throughput with Amazon SES](troubleshoot-throughput-problems.md)\.
+For tips on how to increase your email sending speed when you make multiple calls to `SendEmail`, see [Increasing throughput with Amazon SES](troubleshoot-throughput-problems.md)\.